Did NZ commit war crimes?

-These are the serious and damning allegations in a new book on the New Zealand-led raid in Afghanistan.
+There are serious and damning allegations in a recent book on the New Zealand-led raid in Afghanistan.
 If true, the New Zealand Defence Force would have seriously breached international law and may be guilty of war crimes.

 Since the story broke on 21 March, former Defence Minister Wayne Mapp has said the death of civilians in the raid were an "accident".

 From Amnesty International's experience, the New Zealand Government cannot rely on the International Security Assistance Force (ISAF) report into civilian casualties.
 We are calling for a thorough and independent investigation to determine whether war crimes have been committed and whether New Zealand is responsible.

 Following the launch of Nicky Hager and Jon Stephenson’s book ‘Hit & Run’, which alleges that New Zealand Defence Forces carried out an attack on an Afghan village that left 21 civilians dead or wounded, there have been calls for a full and impartial investigation into the allegations.